SysKitTeam/docs-point/docs/releases/cloud/point-2026-01-27-release-note.md

   invitedOnField is nullable and can accept empty value
   ```

-* **Removed the requirement** for the RoleManagement.ReadWrite.Directory permission during consent for new installations.
-  * If you already have Point installed, this permission will remain until it is manually removed.

 * **Added a column** to the Sharing Links report: **Recommendations**
-  * The column can include the Expired Link recommendation, making it easier to spot links that can be removed at glance.
+  * The column can include the Expired Link recommendation, making it easier to spot links that can be removed at a glance.

 * **Various improvements, including UX and UI fixes, are available.**